 U.S. Bank really does offer auto loans that can compete with most dealerships, and they may even offer better terms for consumers with great credit, or FICO scores of 740 or higher.
-U.S. Bank auto loans start at 4.59% APR, although you need a minimum loan amount of $10,000, a repayment period of 36 months or less, and some equity in the car you’re going to finance to qualify for their best terms.
+U.S. Bank auto loans start at as low as 2.59% APR, although you need a minimum loan amount of $10,000, a repayment period of 36 months or less, and some equity in the car you’re going to finance to qualify for their best terms.

 U.S. Bank notes that rates may be higher for loans if you purchase a vehicle from a private party, request a smaller loan amount, you want to finance a car older than six years, or if you have a lower credit score.
 You also need to sign up for a U.S. Bank checking account and set up automatic payments if you want to secure the lowest rate with a 0.50% rate discount.

 What to Watch Out For

 The main downside of auto loans from U.S. Bank is that they don’t let you get preapproved for a loan without a hard inquiry on your credit report.
 They do say you need “good credit” to qualify, but they offer scarce detail in terms of the exact credit score you’ll need.

 Second, watch out for early prepayment fees.
 These loans require you to agree to an early loan closure fee of 1% of your original loan amount if you close your loan within a year ($50 minimum and $100 maximum applies).